Is My Wife on Dating Apps? Here's How to Check

 Method 6: Check the Email Reset Trick

 What it does: Tests whether an email address is registered on a specific dating platform.
-How to do it:- Go to the login page of the dating app you want to check.

 - Click "Forgot Password" or "Reset Password."